CJTF-HOA Change of Command

 “I'm optimistic for the future as Maj.
 Gen. Jami Shawley assumes command of CJTF-HOA,” said Townsend.
 “I know she will continue to engage with our African and international partners who are so critical to our collective success, as well as continue our mission to maintain pressure on terrorists and other malign actors in this region."

-Shawley is the first female U.S. commanding general on African soil and the third commanding general to lead a Maneuver Enhancement Brigade at CJTF-HOA.
+Shawley is the third commanding general to lead a Maneuver Enhancement Brigade at CJTF-HOA.

 “I value the constellation of supporting commands and teams within and alongside AFRICOM that enable us to provide Crisis response, to support and protect our troops in Somalia and other locations, to command our forces in Djibouti, and to sustain the relationships that allow us to do so,” said Shawley.